The short version…

 Here is the final installation:

-Sure, the reproduction won’t fool a vintage guitar enthusiast but it works and you probably shouldn’t care what that guy thinks anyway.
+Sure, the reproduction won’t fool a vintage guitar enthusiast but it works and you probably shouldn’t care what that guy thinks anyway and just count off the tune.

 I’m selling these at my online store.
 They come with a few pressure nuts to aid with loose-fitting vintage pickups.